vespa-engine/blog/_posts/2023-03-29-semantic-search-with-multi-vector-indexing.md

 </pre>

-This is straightforward, mapping the Wikipedia article schema to a Vespa schema; as before, semantic search with vector embeddings made their entry.
+This is straightforward, mapping the Wikipedia article schema to a Vespa schema; as before semantic search with vector embeddings made their entry.
 With length-limited embedding models, developers need to chunk the content into an array of strings to overcome length limitations.